Eviction Resources for Libraries

 View the recording for this webinar to understand the current state of the eviction crisis, recognize the basic stages of the process, and discuss options for preventing evictions through rental assistance.
 With presenters Kristin Wong, Financial Analyst, Consumer Financial Protection Bureau and Rent Content Lead, Federal Housing Help Portal; and Deb Hamilton, Strategic Services Librarian, Pikes Peak Library District (CO).

-Building on the webinar, this special interactive session will provide an opportunity for attendees and guest panelists to share questions and experiences about how libraries are assisting patrons facing eviction.
+Building on the webinar, this special interactive session provides an opportunity for attendees and guest panelists to share questions and experiences about how libraries are assisting patrons facing eviction.

-WebJunction is offering another special session to provide you with the opportunity to share questions and experiences about how your library is assisting patrons facing eviction.
+WebJunction offered another special session to provide the opportunity to share questions and experiences about how your library is assisting patrons facing eviction.
+A special partnership was highlighted, between between Richland Library (SC) and the NAACP, where library staff serve as housing navigators, playing a triage role in the housing instability crisis in their area.

 While the details of the eviction process are determined by state, county or local laws, the general phases of eviction are consistent.
 This document provides an excellent overview, with particular attention to the earlier phases when eviction is more preventable.